KatarzynaJuszczak/BecomeQAEngineerCourse/README.md

 ***
 This is module-based test automation framework designed in order to perform tests for github using UI and API approaches.

+## **Prerequisites**
+Make sure you have Docker installed on your machine.

 ## **Installation**

-1. Clone this repository:
+1. Navigate to the project directory:
     ```bash
+    cd path/to/project
+    ```

+2. Clone this repository:
+    ```bash
     git clone https://github.com/KatarzynaJuszczak/BecomeQAEngineerCourse.git
     ```

-2. Navigate to the project directory:
+3. Navigate to the `BecomeQAEngineerCourse` directory:
     ```bash
-    cd <path_to_project>/BecomeQAEngineerCourse
+    cd path/to/project/BecomeQAEngineerCourse
     ```

-3. Install dependencies:
+4. Build the Docker Image:
     ```bash
-    pip install -r requirements.txt
+    docker build -t your-image-name .
+    ```

+5. Run the Docker Container:
+    ```bash
+    docker run -t your-image-name
     ```

 ## **Framework structure**